Higher-order accurate two-sample network inference and network hashing: Higher-order accurate method by Edgeworth expansion

 \end{theorem}

 Theorem \ref{thm::main} addresses a much wider range of $(m,n,\rho_A,\rho_B)$ than all existing similar works.
 For example, \cite{ghoshdastidar2017two} assumes $\rho_A,\rho_B\asymp 1$; and \cite{agterberg2020nonparametric} makes the restrictive assumption that $m/n\to$~constant for dense networks or $\rho_Am/(\rho_Bn)\to$~constant for sparse networks.
 Moreover, under the same parameter configuration assumptions, our method achieves much stronger results.
 For instance, under the settings of \cite{ghoshdastidar2017two}, our eq. (\ref{main-theorem::empirical}) gives a higher-order accurate $O\big((m\wedge n)^{-1}\big)$ distribution approximation error bound; to our best knowledge, this is the first result of its kind.
-Note that eq. (\ref{main-theorem::oracle}) also implies the canonical Berry-Essen bound $\|F_{\hat T_{m,n}}(u)-\Phi(u)\|_{\infty}=O\big((m\wedge n)^{-1/2}\big)$ under appropriate network sparsity conditions.
-Also, compared to other approaches to improve risk control accuracy such as iterative bootstrap \citep{hall1988bootstrap, beran1987prepivoting, beran1988prepivoting}, which though has not yet been formulated for the network setting, our empirical Edgeworth expansion method computes much faster and has a much better provable error bound.
+Note that eq. (\ref{main-theorem::oracle}) also implies the canonical Berry-Essen bound $\|F_{\hat T_{m,n}}(u)-\Phi(u)\|_{\infty}=O\big((m\wedge n)^{-1/2}\big)$ under appropriate network sparsity conditions. {\revisionfiltered The network sparsity requirement in Theorem~\ref{thm::main} matches those in the classical literature on network method-of-moments \citep{bickel2011method, bhattacharyya2015subsampling}. } Also, compared to other approaches to improve risk control accuracy such as iterative bootstrap \citep{hall1988bootstrap, beran1987prepivoting, beran1988prepivoting}, which though has not yet been formulated for the network setting, our empirical Edgeworth expansion method computes much faster and has a much better provable error bound.